Hierarchical Analysis and Control of Epidemic Spreading over Networks using Dissipativity and Mesh Stability: Networked System Design Considerations

-When designing an interconnection matrix $M$ for a networked system, instead of designing it from scratch, it is often required to minimize (or constrain) deviations from an existing interconnection matrix $\bar{M}$.
-However, including such an objective (or constrain) in the design techniques presented in Prop. \ref{Prop:NetworkedSystem} and Co. \ref{Co:NetworkedSystem} makes the problem bilinear due to the involved change of variables, typically of the form $L = X M \iff M = X^{-1}L$ where $X$ and $L$ are the actual design variables.
-Nevertheless, there are some approximate strategies that we can use.
+When designing the interconnection matrix $M$ for the networked system using Prop. \ref{Prop:NetworkedSystem} or Co. \ref{Co:NetworkedSystem}, instead of designing it from scratch, it is often required to minimize or constrain deviations from a known nominal interconnection matrix $\bar{M}$.
+However, including such an objective or constraint in the global LMI problems given in Prop. \ref{Prop:NetworkedSystem} and Co. \ref{Co:NetworkedSystem} make them bilinear matrix inequality (BMI) problems.
+This is due to the involved change of variables (see below \eqref{Eq:Prop:NetworkedSystem} and \eqref{Eq:Co:NetworkedSystem}), which, in general, take the form

+where $X$ and $L$ are the actual design variables that appear linearly in the global LMI problems.
+However, as detailed below, there exist some approximate strategies that we can adopt to minimize an objective function of the form